geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Full on Albruno's head the blow descends, (500

-And from his helm the glittering crest it rends ;
+And from his helm the glittering crest it rends;

 While faint, and staggering o'er the plain, he felt